Schedule an Appointment

 What Is Anxiety?

-Anxiety is the feeling that someone experiences when they’re going through stress.
+Anxiety is a feeling that someone may experience when going through stress.
 Anxiety is what happens when the body responds to a perceived threat or stress.
 While anxiety may be a normal and common emotion and feeling, an anxiety disorder can look a little different.
 An anxiety disorder is something that can impact someone’s daily life and routine.
-If the feelings of anxiety don’t pass or get worse over time, it’s a good sign that there’s a larger issue at play.
+If the feelings of anxiety don’t pass or get worse over time, there may be a larger issue at play.

 The Cause

-There isn’t one cause of anxiety.
-In fact, the exact cause of anxiety is exactly known or understood.
-There are several believed causes of anxiety.
-These are some of the most commonly believed causes and risk factors of anxiety:
+There isn’t one single cause of anxiety.
+In fact, there are many possible causes more than one of which may factor into any given person’s anxiety.
+Here are some of the most commonly believed causes and risk factors of anxiety:

 Medical Causes